-Do remember to bring your solutions to Oxford with you.
+B Do remember to bring your solutions to Oxford with you.

 What does "proper" laying out of your solutions mean?
-In the more involved questions it requires you not merely to slap the answer down, but to show and briefly explain the logical progression of your solution.
-Almost always in engineering questions and often in mathematical questions (e.g. when using vectors) it is useful to sketch a labelled diagram as part of your solution.
+If the solution is non-trivial it means not merely slapping down the answer, but showing and briefly explaining the logical progression behind your solution.
+It is often useful too to sketch and label a diagram as part of your solution.